zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

                         This can be used to clone a device.

 Do before exit:
-  -g, --go=address      Start programm execution at specified address.
+  -g, --go=address      Start program execution at specified address.
                         This implies option "w" (wait) -r, --reset           Reset connected MSP430.
 Starts application.
-                        This is a normal device reset and will start the programm that is specified in the reset interrupt vector. (see also -g) -w, --wait            Wait for <ENTER> before closing parallel port.
+                        This is a normal device reset and will start the program that is specified in the reset interrupt vector. (see also -g) -w, --wait            Wait for <ENTER> before closing parallel port.
   --no-close            Do not close port on exit.
 Allows to power devices